Kodrick/oddisy_documentation/oddisy-documentation/docs/Views_and_Screens/image_database.md

 title: Image Database
 ---

-The image database is where all of your images are stored and organized.
+The Image Database is where all of your images are stored and organized.

 ![Reorder Image Dialog](../../static/img/views_and_screens/image_database/image_database.JPG)

 * The Image Bar - This will show a scrollable bar of images and can be set to show all images or only unorganized images.
-* The Collections Section - This section shows all the collections and images that are in the selected collections
+* The Collections Section - This section shows all the collections and images that are in the selected collections.

 ## What are Collections